zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 GOPATH set using the `go.gopath` setting in Visual Studio Code is not readable by the debugger in the Go extension.
 Therefore, if you do use the `go.gopath` setting, remember to pass the same in the `env` property of the `launch.json` as an environment variable.

+## Snippets for Debug Configurations

+As of 0.6.54 version of the Go extension, you can now make use of snippets while editing the launch.json file.
+Type "Go" and you will get debug configuration snippets for debugging current file/package, a test function etc.

 ## Remote Debugging

 To remote debug using VS Code, you must first run a headless Delve server on the target machine.
 For example: